PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

         ret
 ```

-"assembly" isn't exactly easy to code with either!
-Also assembly instructions tend to be specific for each type of CPU, so x86_64 assembly instructions (Intel and AMD processors) wouldn't work for a processor that uses ARM assembly instructions (the iPhone uses an ARM based processor).
+"assembly" isn't exactly easy to code with and very few people write assembly code.

+The biggest problem with Assembly instructions (which really just convert to Machine Code) is that each type of assembly is for a specific *instruction set*, and assembly written for a processor that uses the x86_64 instruction set (Intel and AMD processors) wouldn't work for a processor that uses ARM instructions set! (iPhone processors use an ARM/Darwin instruction set).

 To solve this problem we made even easier programming languages that look like this.